Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there any notable trends or recent legal developments in your jurisdiction’s pharmaceutical industry?

-In recent years, the Italian authorities have focused mainly on cost containment and other financial measures to control public pharmaceutical expenditure, especially with regard to expensive innovative medicines (eg, those used to treat HIV, hepatitis C and cancer).
+In recent years, the Italian authorities have focused mainly on cost containment and other financial measures to control public pharmaceutical expenditure, especially with regard to expensive innovative medicines, oncological products and orphan drugs.
 This trend has led to a range of measures which make the reimbursement framework a challenging one.

-In addition, the Anti-competition Authority is becoming increasingly interested in pharmaceutical product pricing.
+In addition, the Anti-competition Authority is becoming increasingly interested in the pharmaceutical sector, especially product pricing.

 What is the primary legislation governing medicinal products in your jurisdiction?

-The primary legislation governing medicinal products in Italy is Legislative Decree 219/2006 (the Medicinal Product Code), as amended, which implemented the EU Medicinal Products Directive (2001/83/EC).
+The primary legislation governing medicinal products in Italy is Legislative Decree 219/2006 (the Medicinal Product Code), as amended from time to time, which implemented the EU Medicinal Products Directive (2001/83/EC).

 Other relevant laws include: